dnl-trpp/TwiLib/README.md

 Payload is used in `SET` packets and rapresents the pin configuration of slave's `PORTB`

-Last byte of data is a checksum, computed simply by adding type and payload togheter.Slave only processes command if the checksum is right.

 After sending a `GET` Packet another TWI request needs to be made as Master Receiver and a byte rapresenting the sampled `PORTA` is received.

- >Note: Payload is meaningfull only in the case of `SET` Packets and should be set to `0x00` in other cases

 ## Pc to Master Proocol (USART)
 Master Accepts packets from PCsoftware via uart.
 Theese packets instruct the Master to send one ofthe above described packets to theslaves.
 Packets are variablelength 1-3 bytes.